bystrogenomics/bystro/perl/INSTALL.md

 The instructions for installing Bystro locally use [`cpm`](https://metacpan.org/pod/App::cpanminus).

-- Alternatively you can use [cpanm](https://metacpan.org/dist/App-cpanminus/view/bin/cpanm)
+- Alternatively you can use [cpanm](https://metacpan.org/dist/App-cpanminus/view/bin/cpanm), which can be installed with the following: `curl -fsSL https://cpanmin.us | perl - App::cpanminus`
 - Just replace every `cpm install --test` and `cpm install` command with `cpanm`

 To install `cpm`, run the following: